Two wheeler tyres – Different types, pros & cons

 Cons of Dual Sport or ADV Tyres

-1. May not offer the best performance on either surface compared to specialized tyres
+1. May not offer the best performance on either surface compared to specialised tyres

 Pros of Touring Tyres